-On June 8, 2015, the Corporation entered into binding letter agreements with each of Eagle Hill, Ryan Gold Corp. ("Ryan") and Corona Gold Corporation ("Corona") (collectively, the "Binding LOIs") and Temex Resources Corp. ("Temex") (the "Temex Binding LOI") setting out the terms and conditions of the proposed acquisition of each of Eagle Hill, Ryan, Corona and Temex by the Corporation.
+On June 8, 2015, the Corporation entered into binding letter agreements with each of Eagle Hill, Ryan Gold Corp. ("Ryan") and Corona Gold Corporation ("Corona") (collectively, the "Binding LOIs") and Temex Resources Corp. ("Temex") (the "Temex Binding LOI") setting out the terms and conditions of the proposed acquisition by the Corporation of each of Eagle Hill, Ryan, Corona and Temex.
 On June 29, 2015, the Corporation entered into a definitive arrangement agreement with Eagle Hill, Ryan and Corona (the "Three Party Arrangement Agreement") and entered into a definitive arrangement agreement with Temex (the "Temex Arrangement Agreement"), in respect of the acquisition by the Corporation of each of Eagle Hill, Ryan, Corona and Temex, on substantially the terms set forth in the Binding LOIs and the Temex Binding LOI.

-In connection with the entering into of the Binding LOIs, the Corporation entered into a binding term sheet (the "Binding Osisko Term Sheet") with Osisko, pursuant to which, among other things, Osisko agreed to subscribe for up to 181,818,181 Common Shares at a subscription price of \$0.11 per Common Share for aggregate gross proceeds of up to \$20,000,000; provided that such subscription would be reduced to ensure that in no event would it result in Osisko (together with its affiliates and joint actors) at any time owning more than 19% of the outstanding Common Shares (the "Osisko Private Placement").
+In connection with the entering into of the Binding LOIs, the Corporation entered into a binding term sheet (the "Binding Osisko Term Sheet") with Osisko Gold Royalties Ltd ("Osisko Royalties"), pursuant to which, among other things, Osisko Royalties agreed to subscribe for up to 181,818,181 Common Shares at a subscription price of \$0.11 per Common Share for aggregate gross proceeds of up to \$20,000,000; provided that such subscription would be reduced to ensure that in no event would it result in Osisko Royalties (together with its affiliates and joint actors) at any time owning more than 19% of the outstanding Common Shares (the "Osisko Royalties").

 On July 7, 2015, the Corporation announced the completion of the acquisition pursuant to purchase agreements dated July 6, 2015 of an aggregate of 6,527,274 Common Shares ("BonTerra Shares") of BonTerra Resources Inc. ("BonTerra") at a price of \$0.135 per BonTerra Share for an aggregate purchase price of \$881,182.
-The BonTerra Shares were acquired in connection with the completion of (i) a private placement conducted by BonTerra pursuant to which BonTerra issued and sold 3,000,000 units of BonTerra (the "BonTerra Units"), with each BonTerra Unit comprised of one BonTerra Share and one warrant entitling the holder thereof to subscribe for one BonTerra Share (the "BonTerra Unit Placement"), (ii) a private placement conducted by BonTerra pursuant to which BonTerra issued and sold 6,527,274 BonTerra Shares issued as flowthrough shares (the "BonTerra Flow-Through Share Placement"), and (iii) a private placement pursuant to which BonTerra issued and sold 2,083,350 units of BonTerra (the "BonTerra FT Units"), with each BonTerra FT Unit comprised of one BonTerra flow-through share and one warrant entitling the holder thereof to subscribe for one BonTerra Share (the "BonTerra Flow-Through Unit Placement" and, together with the BonTerra Unit Placement and the BonTerra Flow-Through Share Placement, the "BonTerra Placements").
+The BonTerra Shares were acquired in connection with the completion of (i) a private placement conducted by BonTerra pursuant to which BonTerra issued and sold 3,000,000 units of BonTerra (the "BonTerra Units"), with each BonTerra Unit comprised of one BonTerra Share and one warrant entitling the holder thereof to subscribe for one BonTerra Share (the "BonTerra Unit Placement"), (ii) a private placement conducted by BonTerra pursuant to which BonTerra issued and sold 6,527,274 BonTerra Shares issued as flow-through shares (the "BonTerra Flow-Through Share Placement"), and (iii) a private placement pursuant to which BonTerra issued and sold 2,083,350 units of BonTerra (the "BonTerra FT Units"), with each BonTerra FT Unit comprised of one BonTerra flow-through share and one warrant entitling the holder thereof to subscribe for one BonTerra Share (the "BonTerra Flow-Through Unit Placement" and, together with the BonTerra Unit Placement and the BonTerra Flow-Through Share Placement, the "BonTerra Placements").
 The BonTerra Shares acquired by the Corporation represented 19.9% of the issued and outstanding BonTerra Shares after giving effect to the completion of the BonTerra Placements.
-Pursuant to an agreement between the

-Corporation and BonTerra, the Corporation has the right to nominate one member to BonTerra's board of directors.
+Pursuant to an agreement between the Corporation and BonTerra, the Corporation has the right to nominate one member to BonTerra's board of directors.
+On August 22, 2016 the Corporations position was reduced to less than 9.9%.